theburrowhub/git-gone/README.md

 ## Features

 - 🔄 Updates all local references with origin
+- 🎯 Detects branches ready for deletion using multiple methods:
-- 🎯 Identifies branches that have been merged (excluding the default branch)
+  - Branches merged into the default branch (traditional merge)
+  - Branches with deleted remotes (squash/rebase merges)
+  - Supports both English and Spanish git messages
 - 🔍 Interactive multi-selection using go-fzf
 - ✅ Safe deletion with confirmation prompt
 - 📊 Clear status indicators throughout the process